About the Department

 Do our studio and applied projects appeal to the kind of work you’re passionate about?

 Check out the certificate and dual degree programs we offer.
 And if you continue to be interested in PennPlanning, it’s time to go deeper.
 Call or email Lisa Servon, the chair of the department, or a faculty member whose work seems particularly interesting to you.
 We’re happy to answer any questions about the program, individual courses, teaching assistant and research assistant opportunities, and financial assistance.

-We can also connect you to current and former students, and work with you to set up a visit to campus so that you can sit in on classes and get a better feel for how things work.
-Our annual Open House event is scheduled for Monday, October 28th and there's no substitute for visiting in person.
+We can also connect you to current and former students, and work with you so that you can sit in on classes and get a better feel for how things work.
+Our annual Open House event is scheduled for Monday, November 2nd.
 If you can't make it on open house day, you can e-mail faculty to set up individual appointments, or contact Ms. Roslynne Carter (firstname.lastname@example.org), and she will try to line up appointments with faculty and current students.

 Once you decide to apply to Penn, visit the Weitzman School Admissions section for more detailed application instructions.